RomanW05/ecommerce/README.md

 ![alt text](https://github.com/RomanW05/ecommerce/blob/main/blob/wireframe/wireframe-15.png?raw=true)

 ### Live demo

-You can view a live demo of our ecommerce store at [example.com](TBD).
+You can view a live demo of our ecommerce store at [TBD](TBD).

 ### Design tools

-We used Adobe Photoshop and Figma for our design work.
-You can view our design files on [Adobe Creative Cloud](https://www.adobe.com/creativecloud.html) and [Figma](https://www.figma.com/).
+We used Figma for our design work.
+You can view our design files on [Figma](https://www.figma.com/community/file/966016571279781800).
+Credit to @waverlylab for the creation of such wireframe

+### Technologies
+We need a database like postgres, a data bus like kafka, an API like FastAPI